David Cobeño

-David Cobeño Iglesias (/es/; born 6 April 1982) is a Spanish football executive who is the director of football of La Liga club Rayo Vallecano and a former professional footballer who played as a goalkeeper.
+David Cobeño Iglesias (/es/; born 6 April 1982) is a Spanish former professional footballer who played as a goalkeeper.
+He is currently director of football of La Liga club Rayo Vallecano.

 Playing career

 Born in Madrid, Cobeño graduated from the youth academy of local Rayo Vallecano.
-After one season with lowly SD Ponferradina he was bought by Real Madrid, spending the 2005–06 campaign in Segunda División with its B team.
+After one season with lowly Ponferradina, he signed for Real Madrid, spending the 2005–06 campaign in the Segunda División with their reserves.

-After good performances, Cobeño moved to Sevilla FC.
-Initially backing up Andrés Palop, he benefited from an injury to the first-choice during a March 2007 home win over RC Celta de Vigo and went on to make four full additional appearances, adding three in the Andalusians' victorious run in the UEFA Cup.
+Cobeño joined Sevilla in summer 2006.
+Initially backing up Andrés Palop, he benefited from injury to his teammate during a 2–0 home win over Celta de Vigo on 18 March 2007 and went on to make four full additional appearances, adding three in the Andalusians' victorious run in the UEFA Cup.

-In 2007–08, Cobeño was loaned to neighbouring – and La Liga newcomers – UD Almería.
-After starting the season as the starting goalkeeper, he lost the job to Brazilian Diego Alves, only reappearing for two of the side's last three games; subsequently, he was released by Sevilla and returned to Rayo on a three-year deal, as the Madrid club promoted again to the second level.
+For 2007–08, Cobeño was loaned to neighbouring – and La Liga newcomers – Almería.
+After starting the season as first-choice, he lost the job to Brazilian Diego Alves, only reappearing for two of the side's last three games; subsequently, he was released by Sevilla and returned to Rayo on a three-year deal, as the Madrid club promoted again to the second tier.

-On 24 May 2009, Cobeño scored from his own goal, opening the score in an eventual 1–2 home loss against Elche CF. During his first season in his second spell he was the team's undisputed starter as they eventually retained their league status, and won the Ricardo Zamora Trophy for the campaign (38 goals conceded).
+On 24 May 2009, Cobeño scored from his own goal to open an eventual 1–2 home loss against Elche.
+During the first season in his second spell, he was the team's undisputed starter as they retained their league status, and won the Ricardo Zamora Trophy at 38 goals conceded.

-In 2010–11, Cobeño continued as Rayo's first choice, only missing four league matches in 42 and helping the club return to the top division after eight years.
-In the summer of 2012, after not renewing his contract, he moved abroad and signed for FC Vaslui in Romania, but returned to Campo de Fútbol de Vallecas after only two months having failed to adjust.
+Cobeño remained the starter for Rayo in 2010–11, contributing 34 appearances to help the club to return to the top division following an eight-year absence.
+In June 2012, having failed to renew his contract, he moved abroad and signed for Vaslui from Romania but, unsettled, returned to the Campo de Fútbol de Vallecas two months later.